antaldaniel/observatory_workflow/blogposts/blogpost_template.md

 I am thinking to send out these (almost identical) questions to our contributors.
 Not everyone is on the list, I made this mainly to imagine a series of blogposts that are a bit similar and can be made into a quick series that looks good to our cause.

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

 # Curator interviews / blogposts